jayasurya92/git-secrets/README.rst

 ===========

 --------------------------------------------------------------------------------------------------------------------------------------------------
-Prevents you from committing passwords and other sensitive information to a git repository, The plugin supports Azure, AWS and GCP Cloud providers
+Prevents you from committing passwords and other sensitive information to a git repository, The plugin supports AWS , GCP and AZURE Cloud providers
 --------------------------------------------------------------------------------------------------------------------------------------------------

 .. contents:: :depth: 2